it950/linux-db-notes/README.md

-# Notes for PostgreSQL and SqlServer
+# Notes for PostgreSQL, SqlServer, Linux and so on.